 Thigh lift surgery reshapes the thighs by reducing excess skin and fat, resulting in smoother skin and better-proportioned contours of the thighs and lower body.

-Thigh lifts are not intended strictly for the removal of excess fat in cases where the patient’s skin has good elasticity and is able to naturally conform to new body contours.
+These surgeries are not intended strictly for the removal of excess fat in cases where the patient’s skin has good elasticity and is able to naturally conform to new body contours.
 But, in cases where skin elasticity is poor, a thigh lift along with liposuction may be recommended.

 What benefits can a thigh lift give me?